fox34/homebridge-fritz-light/README.md

 ## Technical Background

-This plugin communicates directly with the FRITZ!Box using AVM’s official local interfaces:
+This plugin communicates directly with the FRITZ!Box using official local interfaces:

-- **TR-064 protocol**: Currently only used to authenticate with the FRITZ!Box.
+- **[TR-064 protocol](https://fritz.support/resources/TR-064_First_Steps.pdf)**: Currently only used to authenticate with the FRITZ!Box.
-- **AHA (AVM Home Automation) interface**: Provides access to smart home device lists and features such as thermostats, power outlets, and sensors.
+- **[AVM Home Automation (AHA) HTTP Interface](https://fritz.support/resources/AHA-HTTP-Interface.pdf)**: Provides access to smart home device lists and features such as thermostats, power outlets, and sensors.
+- The newly developed [FRITZ!
+Smart Home REST API](https://fritz.support/resources/SmarthomeRestApiFRITZOS82.html) is currently not used, since it is not very broadly supported yet (e.g. not by my devices).

 All communication happens **locally** within your home network; no data is transmitted to external servers.